Robomech-UEC/MECS_program/docs/100_template/contents/080_hibiki/TOEFLE_speaking/format.md

 ### stating ideas
 mentions, explains, points out, argues, adds, it is said, he says, stated, A's position is, nots, believe, Furthermore, against this by mentioning,
 ### stating examples
-for example, for instance, this illustrates, give an example of, to illustrate,
+for example, for instance, this illustrates, give an example of, to illustrate, such as, in particular,
 ### conclusion
-strongly, clearly, demonstrates,
+strongly, clearly, demonstrates, reinforce my belief,

 ## SPEAKING.
 ### Question 1.